ElReyZero/PS2TTKCalculator/readme.md

 ```

 ### Database
-The database is used to store the weapon information
+This project uses a PostgreSQL database to store and query the weapon information used to calculate the TTK.

 ```
 [Database]